 Is that bad?
 Not really, especially if you have an umbrella.
 Entire days of rain are rare in Lisbon.
 And that strong wind?
 Mostly noticeable along the west coast in Cascais and especially near Sintra.
 The Costa de Lisboa The Costa de Lisboa is located near the Atlantic coast, so there is a lot of influence from the sea.

 And what about that strong wind?
 That is something you will definitely experience when you’re discovering the west coast, at Cascais and for example Cabo da Roca or the Beach of Guincho (where you can surf!).
 In the city of Lisbon itself it is never that bad.

 When to go to Lisbon?

-Our tip for planning a Lisbon city trip?
+Our tip for a city trip to Lisbon?
 March-April or early November.
-The weather is almost always perfect and, not unimportant, it is outside the holiday periods, so everything is much more quiet!
+The weather is usually delightful, and it’s outside the holiday periods, making it a bit quieter!

 Even in late autumn and early spring, you can have days above 20 degrees.
 November and February still offer opportunities for a beach day in Costa da Caparica or Praia das Maçãs, albeit with slightly cooler seawater.